jonnylangefeld/jonnylangefeld.com/_posts/2018-10-07-python-flask-base-project.md

 └── requirements.txt
 ```

-So there's the `Dockerfile` we already talked about, there's an `app/` directory that contains all files the python app needs, there is a `deploy.sh` script, which contains a sceleton for a bash deployment script to any cloud provider (this file can be ignored if not needed), there's a readme as in any good repo and there's the `requirements.txt` that was mentioned in the Dockerfile.
+So there's the `Dockerfile` we already talked about, there's an `app/` directory that contains all files the python app needs, there is a `deploy.sh` script, which contains a skeleton for a bash deployment script to any cloud provider (this file can be ignored if not needed), there's a readme as in any good repo and there's the `requirements.txt` that was mentioned in the Dockerfile.
 The Dockerfile copies the `app/` directory and the `requirements.txt` file inside the container and installs all packages defined in the `requirements.txt` file.

 ### The `requirements.txt` file